List of communities in Alberta: Hamlets

 Further, Section 59 of the MGA provides the councils of municipal districts (or counties) and specialized municipalities the authority to designate unincorporated communities within its boundaries as hamlets.
 Hamlets may also be designated within improvement districts and special areas by the Minister of Municipal Affairs pursuant to Section 590 of the MGA and Section 10 of the Special Areas Act respectively.

 When a hamlet's population reaches 300, it becomes eligible to incorporated as a village under Section 80 of the MGA, so long as the majority of the buildings are still on parcels of land smaller than 1,850 m2.
 However, it is a modern-day rarity for a hamlet to incorporate as a village – Barnwell and Wabamun were the last two to do so both on January 1, 1980.
 It is much more common these days for villages to revert to hamlet status through the dissolution process instead.

-There are currently 403 hamlets in Alberta, two of which are the urban services areas presented above.
+There are currently 403 hamlets in Alberta, three of which are the urban services areas presented above.